-In this section of the paper we use the tests described earlier to ask whether the apparent peak in productivity as a function of age can be due to the confluence of cohort and year effects.
-In Figure 6 we show the results of our tests applied to the actual data on French solid state physicists.
-The results are similar to those for the simulated data.
-The preferred specifications with only two sets of dummies are those with cohort and year or cohort and age effects, although they are both rejected at the 5 per cent level in favor of a specification with all three sets of dummies.
-Nevertheless, note that the test for a model with only cohort and year effects versus that which includes age effects in addition has a p-value of 0.034, which is fairly large given the number of observations (5580).
-The conclusion is that the independent effect of researcher age above and beyond that due to the cohort in which he or she entered and the year of publication is slight.
+The results in Figure 6(a) are similar to those for the simulated data in Figure 3.
+The preferred specifications with only two sets of dummies are those with cohort and year or cohort and age effects.
+Although they are both rejected at the 5% level in favor of a specification with all three sets of dummies, using a size adjusted for the fact that the test is nested yields a more equivocal result.
+Note that the test for a model with only cohort and year effects versus that which includes age effects in addition has a P-value of 0.034, which is fairly large given the number of observations (5580) and larger than the adjusted size of 0.025.
+The conclusion is that the independent effect of researcher age above and beyond that due to the cohort in which he or she entered and the year of publication is at most slight.